(revised 05/17/2013 board meeting)

 12.3.1 Retrenchment

-Retrenchment is a term used by the college to describe a need to significantly reduce expenditures in a given area or college-wide outside of the normal reshaping of the offerings of the college as described in the Simpson College Faculty Handbook, Part II: Personnel Policies, Section 12.2.0.
+Retrenchment is a term used by the college to describe to need a significantly reduce expenditures in a given area or college-wide outside of the normal reshaping of the offerings of the college as described in the Simpson College Faculty Handbook, Part II: Personnel Polices , Section 12.2.0.
 It is a condition that by definition is temporary and as such has a beginning and end date.
 A period of retrenchment is formally declared and ended by the president of the college.

 The board of trustees, through its own deliberations and recommendations by the president, reserves the right and assumes the responsibility to make decisions about retrenchment necessary to preserve the minimal requirements for the maintenance of institutional excellence and financial stability.
 Reductions in expenditures, including those in faculty or staff, may be necessary due to a serious financial threat to the college, resulting from financial reversals and observable or anticipated deficits.
 Such a condition may necessitate reductions in academic departments or programs and/or elimination of supporting administrative positions.